ClaireEberle/Save-Your-Seat/README.md

 MIT License

 ## Review
-* The URL of the deployed application https://make-reservation.herokuapp.com/
+* The URL of the deployed application <br>
+https://make-reservation.herokuapp.com/
-* The URL of the GitHub repository, with a unique name and a README describing the project https://github.com/ClaireEberle/Save-Your-Seat
+* The URL of the GitHub repository, with a unique name and a README describing the project <br>
+https://github.com/ClaireEberle/Save-Your-Seat